 The transition from ridge soaring to thermaling is often led by the experienced pilots, who somehow seem to 'know' when to glide out into the big unknown void of Beyond The Ridge Lift.
 Whenever you try to follow them, you seem to go down.
 What do they know?
 And how do you develop this skill?

-Our tandem thermaling training is a useful place to start.
-Watch how Greg works the tandem at Devils Dyke to build up his height before going cross country.
+Here's a useful place to start.
+Watch how we work the tandem at Devils Dyke to build up height before going cross country.

 “So because I’ve got lift, I don’t need to stay on the slope.”

 This is a key skill to develop.
 It dominates the transition from being a ridge soarer to being a cross country pilot.

 If you soar up and down the ridge there will be moments when the lift increases.
 The average ridge lift might be 0.3 m/s or so, but occasionally there is a little spike above that (followed by a bit of sink).
 It’s often subtle, just a small increase, but it’s sudden and possibly slightly turbulent.
 If you look down and can’t identify the obvious terrain feature that explains the lift, then it’s likely you’ve just flown through a thermal.

 It’s easy to make the mistake of ‘waiting for the big one’ and soaring up and down, disregarding these weak bumps.
 But doing so means you’re throwing away hundreds of chances to climb up and away.

 Instead, when you encounter a slight spike in lift, turn immediately into wind and fly off the slope.
 Continue directly upwind until the lift ceases.
 Then, to make sure you’re not missing out on the real party, continue until you’ve sunk to the minimum height you need to safely return to the ridge lift – the limit of your ‘reach’.